 Learning songs and rhymes, and the impact this has on children’s phonological development, puts singing and music at the heart of our early years provision.
 However, we have early readers at all stages of the school and regular class singing sessions, singing assemblies, and music lessons ensure that all children continue to benefit from singing frequently and having regular exposure to written lyrics of the songs they learn too.
 In a number of composition and notation activities based around songs, pulse and rhythms, children focus on words and syllables to support both their musical and linguistic understanding.

 The transformative power of music, and particularly collective singing, is well-known, and this very much informs the importance we place on singing and music-making.
-Furthermore, many songs learned throughout the school, e.g. Lean On Me, I Wish I Knew How It Would Feel (To Be Free), I’ve Got a Grumpy Face, Sunshine In My Heart, reference the school’s core values and some of the subject themes addressed in PSHE lessons.
+Furthermore, many songs learned throughout the school, e.g. Lean On Me, I Wish I Knew How It Would Feel (To Be Free), I’ve Got a Grumpy Face, Sunshine In My Heart, Something Inside So Strong, reference the school’s core values and some of the subject themes addressed in PSHE lessons.

 A number of our music curriculum units (e.g. Temples, Tombs and Treasures, The Earth Our Home, Victorians) link explicitly with History and Science units of work.
 However, the foremost priority of our curriculum design is very much on the development of musical understanding, with such links to other subjects being a secondary benefit rather than a principal consideration.